datacommonsorg/data/scripts/world_bank/wdi/README.md

 - [`schema_csvs/WorldBankIndicators_*.csv`](schema_csvs): manually curated CSVs
   with particular columns helping to describe the StatVar and StatVarObs properties of WDI variables.
-This is encodes the final schema for the import.
+This encodes the final schema for the import.
   The script [worldbank.py](worldbank.py) uses a Schema CSV to write the output artifacts below.